Vasu1990/ReactApp/README.md

 A basic react app with nested components.

-Shows how to nest componets.
+Shows how to nest components.
-How to use Jquery and React Hooks to fetch data from server.
+How to use Jquery and React Life cycle hooks to fetch data from server and bind view.

 Instructions  For setup -